RediSearch/RediSearch/docs/docs/query/full-text.md

 ## Fuzzy search

-A fuzzy search allows you to find documents with words that match your search term approximately.
+A fuzzy search allows you to find documents with words that approximately match your search term.
+To perform a fuzzy search, you wrap search terms with pairs of `%` characters.
+A single pair represents a (Levenshtein) distance of one, two pairs represent a distance of two, and three pairs, the maximum distance, represents a distance of three.

-You can wrap a word by using the `%` operator, whereby the operator can occur up to three times, and it controls the maximum allowed distance.

 Here is the command that searches across all text fields with a distance of one: